rrennoir/PyAccEngineer/README.md

 * When the strategy setter is started the driving user shouldn't alt tab (duh)
 * Tyre change must be on before the strategy setter is started
 * The app can't change driver (yet, I hope)

+##

+`Will you controle my pc for other things ?`

+No and if you don't trust me just read the code 😂